 Janet Ruggles, Executive Director/Chief Conservator of Paper, has served on the BACC staff since 1982 first as Conservator of Paper and subsequently as Chief Conservator of Paper.
 She has also served as General Manager and Director of the Center for twenty-one years.
 Ms. Ruggles holds a M.A. in Conservation and Certification of Advanced Studies from the Cooperstown Graduate Programs, New York State University College at Oneonta and a B.Sc. majoring in biology from Carleton University, Ottawa, Canada.
 Prior employment includes positions as Associate Conservator of Paper with the Newberry Library, Chicago, IL and Assistant Conservator of Paper in the private practice of Marilyn Kemp Weidner, Philadelphia, PA.
 Ms. Ruggles is an elected Fellow of the American Institute for Conservation and has served as a grant reviewer for the Institute of Museum and Library Services, the National Endowment for the Humanities and the Getty Grant Program.

-Stephanie Jewell, Assistant Conservator of Paper, earned her Masters in art conservation from the Queen’s University program in Art Conservation in Kingston, Ontario, Canada.
+Stephanie Jewell, Associate Conservator of Paper, earned her Masters in art conservation from the Queen’s University program in Art Conservation in Kingston, Ontario, Canada.
 She received her B.A. in art history at Loyola Marymount University.
 Ms. Jewell interned at the Denison Museum, the Williamstown Art Conservation Center, and the Walters Art Museum.
 Her training includes an Andrew W. Mellon Fellowship at the Walters Art Museum.
 Ms. Jewell is a member of the American Institute for Conservation of Historic and Artistic Works.

 Painting Conservation | Paper Conservation | Frame Treatment | Western Regional Field Service